AdobeDocs/id-service.en/help/implementation-guides/standard.md

 **Tracking Server Secure**

 The name of the secure tracking server used for Analytics data collection.
-This is the domain at which the image request and cookie is written (e.g., [!DNL https://site.omtrdc.net]).
+This is the domain at which the image request and cookie is written (e.g., `https://site.omtrdc.net`).

 If you don't know your tracking server URLs, check your `s_code.js` or `AppMeasurement.js` files.
 You'll want the URL set by the `s.trackingServerSecure` variable.